 ✓ Critical ❑ Helpful ❑ Experimental

 Steps to first adopt this practice:

-Record the following items in your Learning Journal.
-Download a simple version to print out yourself.
+Record the following items in your Learning Journal.1

 The best defense against constant change is constant learning.
 But not just hit-or-miss learning of random topics as they come up.
 Instead, you want to work on a more deliberate, personal approach to learning and increasing your skills.
 Just like in the financial world, always “pay yourself first.”

 A Learning Journal can be a physical notebook, such as a Moleskin or spiral bound notepad, or an electronic document such as a Wiki or plain text file, or in a note-keeping system such as Evernote.
 How you record your notes and intentions is not particularly important; use whatever is most comfortable for you and that you’ll actually use.

 To help you be more deliberate in your learning, you’re going to take the following steps:

 It’s important to make a deliberate investment in your learning, in your career.
 That means working on it regularly.
 It’s helpful to set up a ritual to get into the habit: pick a consistent and quiet time and place to work, away from distractions of family, job, social media, and so on.